mathieu-benoit/mathieu-benoit.github.io/app/content/posts/backlog/paltform-engineering.md

 ---
-title: what is platform engineering
+title: platform engineering, devops on steroide?
 date: 2023-05-25
 tags: [kubernetes, inspiration]
 description: let's see what is platform engineering